-Section J - Summer School (Special Session) Employees
+Section I - Summer School (Special Session) Employees

-- The Board each year will publish a list of anticipated summer school (special session) vacancies, together with the necessary forms and instructions for submitting applications.
+- 1. The Board each year will publish a list of anticipated summer school (special session) vacancies, together with the necessary forms and instructions for submitting applications.
 The target date for publishing the list will be April 15. - 2.
 Employees who wish to be employed for the summer (special session) school program shall submit applications so as to arrive at the Personnel Office ten (10) days after the vacancies are published.
 Applications are not to be sent to the summer school (special session) centers or to summer school (special session) Principals.
 Applications must show the schools in which the employee will accept employment. - 3.
 The Superintendent shall announce summer school (special session) appointments no later than forty (40) days after the vacancies are published.
 The official appointment shall be made in writing, but may be withdrawn depending on actual enrollment and program needs. - 4.
 Qualified employees who have applied for summer school (special session) assignments shall be appointed before hiring any other summer school (special session) employees.
 This includes the hiring of special contracted services when comparable work is required. - 5.
-If a conflict exists between the employee contractual year and summer school (special session), the dates of summer school (special session) shall be changed to eliminate such conflict.
+If a conflict exists between the employee contractual year and summer school (special session), the dates of summer school (special session) shall be changed to eliminate such conflict. - 6.
+The Parties agree that the name change from "summer school" to "special session" is only a name change and does not in any way imply any agreement(s) concerning year-round schools or any other change(s) to employees' wages, hours and/or terms and conditions of employment. - 7.
+Notwithstanding other provisions of this Section, the Lead Faculty Representative (as designated by the Association President pursuant to Article VI, Section A 12 of this Agreement) who is certified to be employed in a summer (special session) vacancy at his/her school and who applies for such vacancy, will be given priority consideration to be appointed to fill that summer vacancy.

-Section J - Summer School (Special Session) Employees (cont'd)
+Section I - Summer School (Special Session) Employees (cont'd)